 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad takes expertise.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
 This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give H&C Heating and Cooling a call at 301-960-3247.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give H&C Heating and Cooling a call at 301-960-3247.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.